Harald-U/istio-handson/workshop/exercise1.md

 # Exercise 1: Create your Cloud environment

-These steps are required during an IBM Workshop where you get access to pre-provisoned clusters.

----

-**Note:** If you already have access to a (lite) Kubernetes cluster on IBM Cloud, continue with [Exercise 2](exercise2.md).

----

 ## 1. Create an IBM Cloud Account

-We will use pre-provisioned Kubernetes clusters on the IBM Cloud for this workshop.
-You need an IBM Cloud Account to assign yourself one of these clusters:
+You need an IBM Cloud Account and an IBM Cloud Feature Code:

 1. You can register at [https://cloud.ibm.com](https://cloud.ibm.com).